Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-Most CRTP holders I've spoken to says this course/certification is easy and I should take it.
-I agree that they do have pretty good study materials. but however I'm fairly serious about wanting to get good at this red teaming thing, so an "easy" cert was not what I was looking for.
+Most CRTP holders I've spoken to says this course/certification is easy and I should take it, and  I agree that they do have pretty good study materials.
+But however I'm fairly serious about wanting to get good at this red teaming thing, so an "easy" cert was not what I was looking for.